Hattie is a member of Russells’ Family & Matrimonial Department. She trained at the top-ranked firm Penningtons Manches Cooper.

-She decided to specialise in music law after several years of studying and performing music.
-She was a choral scholar of Cambridge University, where she graduated with a Classics degree in 2012.
-She then spent two years in Paris working for barristers instructed to defend a multi-national company accused of corporate crime, and later joined the IP and Commercial department of a London law firm.
+Prior to her legal training, she was a choral scholar of Cambridge University, where she graduated with a Classics degree in 2012.
+She spent two years in Paris working for Counsel instructed to defend a global company accused of bribery and corruption, and subsequently joined the IP and Commercial department of a London law firm.
+She is co-author of the article “lessons in undue influence” published in the New Law Journal and has written a practice note on the definition of children in legal documents, published on Lexis PSL.

 “No one changes the world who isn’t obsessed.”